zgraveyard/CI_Starter/README.md

 ## Requirements

 1. PHP 5.1+
-2. CodeIgniter 2.1
-3. Directory structure for the assets files, with a writeable assets/cache directory
+2. Directory structure for the assets files, with a writeable assets/cache directory

 ## Documentation